 Though used by the Japanese for centuries, it has come to be associated with the country’s past imperialistic views.
-In recent years, there have even been some calls from South Korea to ban its use for good.
+In recent years, South Korea has even called to ban its use for good.

 The Meaning Behind The Rising Sun

 Japan is often called the ¨Land of the Rising Sun¨.
-The sun always rises in the east afterall, and Japan is located in the eastern part of Asia.
+The sun always rises in the East, and Japan is located in the eastern part of Asia.
 However, there is more to the story.

 The Feudal Period (1185-1868)